-The $50m Pharma 3 expansion project has added production and warehouse facilities to the existing plant, as well as increased the production capabilities of the facility to meet the growing demand for Cambrex’s APIs.
+The $50m Pharma III expansion project has added production and warehouse facilities to the existing plant, as well as increasing its production capabilities to meet the growing demand for Cambrex’s APIs.

-Initiated in February 2015, the project is the second significant expansion of the Charles City facility undertaken by Cambrex since its acquisition in 1991.
-The expansion also laid the groundwork for another expansion called Pharma 4, which Cambrex plans to undertake during 2017-2018.
+Begun in February 2015, the project is the second significant expansion of the Charles City facility to be undertaken by Cambrex since its acquisition in 1991.
+The expansion also laid the groundwork for another expansion called Pharma IV, which Cambrex plans to carry out from 2017 to 2018.

-The Charles City facility is spread over a 45-acre site in North Central Iowa, and produces a range of APIs and intermediates for pharmaceutical and biotech industries.
-Cambrex has invested more than $125m in the facility since 1991, to meet the growing demand and also to expand its product portfolio of small molecule and APIs.
+The Charles City facility is spread over a 45-acre site in north-central Iowa and produces a range of APIs and intermediates for the pharmaceutical and biotech industries.
+Since 1991, Cambrex has invested more than $125m in the facility to meet growing demand and expand its small molecule and API product portfolio.

-The facility consists of three large-scale commercial cGMP manufacturing facilities, pilot plant facilities with different materials of construction, high-potency development centre for ECB 4 chemical development, research and development (R&D) labs, warehouse, and analytical labs.
+The facility consists of three large-scale commercial current good manufacturing practice (cGMP) manufacturing facilities, pilot plant facilities with different materials of construction, a high-potency development centre for ECB IV chemical development, research and development (R&D) labs, a warehouse and analytical labs.

-Equipment installed at the facility include 300gal and 100gal glass lined reactors, 300gal stainless-steel reactor, 100gal Hastelloy reactor and cGMP Kilo labs.
+Equipment installed at the facility includes 300gal and 100gal glass-lined reactors, a 300gal stainless-steel reactor, a 100gal Hastelloy reactor and cGMP Kilo labs.

-In addition, the facility includes a high-potency development centre with controlled access, micronisation, drying and packaging units, and analytical and chemical labs.
-The centre is equipped with 48 reactors of 94,000gal capacity, ten centrifuges, ten dryers, thin film evaporators, water injection system, and wastewater treatment unit.
+The facility also includes a high-potency development centre with controlled access, micronisation, drying and packaging units, and analytical and chemical labs.
+The centre is equipped with 48 reactors with 94,000gal of capacity, ten centrifuges, ten dryers, thin-film evaporators, a water injection system, and a wastewater treatment unit.

-Cambrex added a 7,000ft² (650m²) temperature-controlled facility in 2013 to increase API manufacturing capabilities.
+In 2013, Cambrex added a 7,000ft² (650m²) temperature-controlled facility to increase the plant’s API manufacturing capabilities.
 The expansion added 40,000gal of reactor capacity to the plant.

-The hastelloy reactors will facilitate the handling of APIs at an occupational exposure limit (OEL) of down to 1µg/m³.
-The facility is also equipped with 6m² hastelloy filter dryers to facilitate multi-purpose centrifugation.
+The hastelloy reactors will facilitate the handling of APIs at a minimum occupational exposure limit (OEL) of 1µg/m³.
+The facility is also equipped with 6m² (65ft²) hastelloy filter dryers to facilitate multi-purpose centrifugation.

 The cGMP-compliant, temperature and humidity-controlled facility includes a 7,500ft² (696.6m²) dedicated office area and a sampling room for safe extraction and handling of flammable materials.

-The Pharma 3 project added a 7,500ft² (696.6m²) manufacturing shell to the Charles City facility as part of another planned expansion called Pharma 4.
+The Pharma III project added a 7,500ft² (696.6m²) manufacturing shell to the Charles City facility as part of another planned expansion called Pharma IV.
 The final design of the manufacturing facility and equipment to be installed will be based on customer specifications.
-Construction of the manufacturing shell as part of the Pharma 3 project will reduce the lead time in bringing the new facility online.
+Construction of the manufacturing shell as part of the Pharma III project will reduce the lead time in bringing the new facility online.

-Based on the capacity utilisation of the Pharma 3 project, the timelines for the Pharma 4 project will be decided by the end of 2016 or early-2017.
+Based on the capacity utilisation of the Pharma III project, the timelines for the Pharma IV project will be decided by the end of 2016 or early 2017.

-Dean Snyder Constructions was contracted to provide construction services for the project.
+Iowa-based construction company Dean Snyder Construction was contracted to provide construction services for the project.